Requires Employers To Provide A Safe Workplace

 9. Celebrate successes, however small

 Recognizing a week with zero recordable incidents can reinforce positive habits, but the celebration should focus on the behaviors that led to that outcome, not just the numbers.
-In practice, highlight the worker who reported a frayed cord, the crew that completed a pre‑start checklist ahead of schedule, or the supervisor who instituted a daily 5‑minute safety stand‑up.
+Worth adding: highlight the worker who reported a frayed cord, the crew that completed a pre‑start checklist ahead of schedule, or the supervisor who instituted a daily 5‑minute safety stand‑up.
 When achievements are tied to concrete actions, they become repeatable practices rather than fleeting moments.

 Conclusion

-A reliable occupational health and safety program is not a collection of posters, binders, or annual trainings.
+A dependable occupational health and safety program is not a collection of posters, binders, or annual trainings.
 It is a living ecosystem where hazard identification, engineering safeguards, administrative discipline, and personal protective equipment work together — backed by rigorous documentation, genuine comprehension, and a culture that prizes speaking up as much as it prizes production.

 Leadership must walk the talk, continuously refine the system, and celebrate the right behaviors.
 In doing so, organizations transform safety from a compliance burden into a competitive advantage — protecting their most valuable asset, their people, while fostering resilience, trust, and sustainable performance.